 This is only partly true.
 The first half of the Ten Commandments are a series of commands about the recognition of God.
 It is only the second half that deal with actual behavior towards other humans.
-The latter are common to almost all religious systems and are seen in many religious and secular law codes -- some of which preceded the Ten Commandments.
-Law codes in the U.S. and the rest of the western world are derived from a variety of sources, including the Ten Commandments and Pagan Roman laws.
+The latter are not unique to the Ten Commandmants; they are common to almost all religious systems and are seen in many religious and secular law codes -- some of which preceded the Ten Commandments.
+I reality, law codes in the U.S. and the rest of the western world are derived from a variety of sources, including the Ten Commandments and Pagan Roman laws.

 Some North Americans feel that everyone should follow all of the Ten Commandments, whether they be Buddhist, Christian, Hindu, Jewish, Muslim, Wiccan, etc. They push for the Decalogue to be posted in schools, court houses, publicly owned parks, etc. where people will get the impression that the governments and school boards promote Judeo-Christianity.

 Others feel that posting the Decalogue can generate religious conflict, and make some of the public feel like second-class citizens.
 Some feminists, civil libertarians and others find portions of the Ten Commandments repulsive.
-They favor restricting the Decalogue to religious and other private property and not displayed on public land.
+They favor restricting the Decalogue to religious and other private property and not displayed in public public.

 Governments in the U.S., including public school boards, are required to remain neutral on religious matters.
 This means that: